Primechain/primechain-api-docs/docs/usecases/trade_documents.md

 # 1. Issuance of documents on TRADE-Chain
 To encrypt, sign and publish data to TRADE-Chain, use `post /api/v1/publish_data` and pass 4 parameters:
 1. `primechain_address` - the primechain address of the signer.
-2. `keys` - the keys to enable quick searching of the data.
+2. `keys` - upto 5 keys can be used to enable quick searching of the data.
+Each key can be upto 64 characters including blank spaces.
 3. `data` - the data.
 4. `trade_channel_name` - the name of the trade channel to which the data is to be published.